OSDP: Optimal Sharded Data Parallel for Distributed Deep Learning: Introduction

-However, these ZeRO-based systems have two major defects: (1) The zero memory redundancy (i.e., all model parameters are shareded) target is overambitious and brings an additional 50\% communication overhead compared to vanilla data parallel, resulting in a great hardware efficiency reduction.
+However, these ZeRO-based systems have two major defects: (1) The zero memory redundancy (i.e., all model parameters are sharded) target is overambitious and brings an additional 50\% communication overhead compared to vanilla data parallel, resulting in a great hardware efficiency reduction.
 (2) The gigantic tensors involved during the training process may cause peak memory usage beyond the device's memory capacity.
 To address the above problems, in this approach, we propose an novel distributed training system Optimal Sharded Data Parallel (OSDP) to achieve a better trade-off between the memory consumption reduction and the training efficiency improvement.
 Specifically, OSDP breaks the memory redundancy minimization limitation in previous ZeRO-based systems and enables to determine whether to perform parameter sharding for each operator individually.
 Moreover, to avoid the gigantic tensors (e.g., \texttt{MatMul} outputs), OSDP supports operator splitting and fine-grained memory management, enlarging the entire decision space.
 Given the specific model description and device information, OSDP provides an efficient search engine to automatically find the optimal parallel strategies for each operator in the computation graph and eventually generates the execution plans.
 In general, OSDP provides both flexibility and universal applicability to large model distributed training as well as maximizes training efficiency.

 We demonstrate the flexibility and efficiency of OSDP on GPT-like Transformers with varying scales and architectures under device memory constraints of 8G and 16G, respectively.
-Experimental results show that OSDP is capable of outperforming FSDP in multiple regards, and can achieve up to 1.92$\times$ overall system throughput speedup by combining with operator splitting.
-Our OSDP could also be used in conjunction with checkpoint delivering up to 2.08$\times$ speedup compared to FSDP with checkpoint.
+Experimental results show that OSDP improves the overall training throughput by up to $2.84\times$ compared with the state-of-the-art parallel training systems.